-Toni Temehana Pasion is a dancer and educator of Tagalog, Ilocano, and Kapampangan heritages, born in San Jose, California and raised in Los Angeles, California.
+Toni Temehana Pasion is an interdisciplinary artist and educator of Tagalog, Ilocano, and Kapampangan heritages, born in San Jose, California and raised in Los Angeles, California.
 She received her BA from the University of California, Riverside in Asian American Studies and Women’s Studies, and her MA in Dance at the University of Hawaiʻi at Mānoa.
 Her creative practice includes Hawaiian hula, Philippine dance, ori Tahiti, contemporary dance, and writing.

 Toni has danced in the works of Kahaʻi Sueoka and Kumu Vicky Holt Takamine, Jack Gray, Sami L.A.
 Akuna, Dåkot-ta Alcantara-Camacho, Wailana Simcock, Sri Susilowati, and Gustavo Gonzalez.
 She has also performed as a dancer with Kayamanan Ng Lahi, Kealiʻi O Nalani, Måtao New Performance Project, Tevakani, and Global Motions World Dance Company, along with many years as a haumana (hula student) of hālau (hula schools) in Los Angeles, Aotearoa, and Oʻahu.
 She was also a performing artist in Indigenous Choreographers at Riverside, East Meets West Festival on Maui, and High Voltage at the Electric Lodge, among others.
 Toni is a 2018 High Impact Fellow with TeAda Productions, facilitating self-care workshops in partnership with the UCLA Labor Center, Los Angeles Workers Center Network, Pilipino Workers Center, and Program for Tortured Victims.